Bethune-Cookman grads boo Betsy DeVos at commencement

 Story highlights

 - Sophomore escorted out of auditorium: "No one likes her, man.
-Period," he says
+Period"

 - University defends its decision to bring controversial education secretary to campus